Zum Inhalt

 If not explicitly set with access and navigation, it depends on the class from which the controller derives who gets to see the menu item and where.

-• DomainDependantController: In the domain navigation.
-Only visible to users who have domain access (no agency admins)
+• DomainDependantController: Navigation in the domain-.
+Only visible to users who have domain access (no agency-admins)

 • AdminController: In the main navigation.
-Only visible for admins in the Agency edition and users in the Basic edition.
+Only visible for admins in the Agency-Edition and the user in the Basic-Edition.

 • HostingController: In the main navigation.
-Only visible to admins in the Agency edition.
+Only visible for admins in the Agency-Edition.

 • AbstractController: In the main navigation.
-Only visible for users who have domain access (no agency admins)
+Only visible for users who can have domain access (no agency-admins)

 • UniversalController: In the main navigation.
-Visible to everyone.
+Visible to all.

 • UnrestrictedController: In the main navigation.
 Visible to all.